Special Inspector General for Afghanistan Reconstruction: Audits

-SIGAR's Audits Directorate conducts audits and inspections of reconstruction activities in Afghanistan.
-These audits are aimed at a range of programs and activities to fulfill SIGAR's legislative mandate.
-They identify problems associated with the United States' reconstruction effort, and make recommendations to improve efficiency and effectiveness.
+SIGAR's Audits Directorate conducted audits and inspections of reconstruction activities in Afghanistan.
+These audits were aimed at a range of programs and activities to fulfill SIGAR's legislative mandate.
+They identified problems associated with the United States' reconstruction effort, and made recommendations to improve efficiency and effectiveness.

-SIGAR's audits range from assessments of program direction to narrower examinations of specific contracts or aspects of contract and program management.
-SIGAR's inspections are quick-impact assessments to determine whether infrastructure projects have been properly constructed, are being used as intended, and can be sustained.
-SIGAR also conducts forensic reviews of reconstruction funds managed by the Department of Defense, Department of State, and the U.S. Agency for International Development.
-These forensic reviews identify anomalies that may indicate fraud.
+SIGAR's audits ranged from assessments of program direction to narrower examinations of specific contracts or aspects of contract and program management.
+SIGAR's inspections were quick-impact assessments to determine whether infrastructure projects had been properly constructed, were being used as intended, and could be sustained.
+SIGAR also conducted forensic reviews of reconstruction funds managed by the Department of Defense, Department of State, and the U.S. Agency for International Development.
+These forensic reviews identified anomalies that may have indicated fraud.

 Investigations

-The Investigations Directorate conducts criminal and civil investigations of waste, fraud, and abuse relating to programs and operations supported with U.S. funds allocated for the reconstruction of Afghanistan.
-Results are achieved through criminal prosecutions, civil actions, forfeitures, monetary recoveries and suspension and debarments.
+The Investigations Directorate conducted criminal and civil investigations of waste, fraud, and abuse relating to programs and operations supported with U.S. funds allocated for the reconstruction of Afghanistan.
+Results were achieved through criminal prosecutions, civil actions, forfeitures, monetary recoveries and suspension and debarments.

-To accomplish its mission, SIGAR has full federal law enforcement authority through its enabling legislation as defined by the National Defense Authorization Act of 2008.
-SIGAR's Special Agents investigate crimes involving federal procurement fraud, contract fraud, theft, corruption, bribery of government employees and public officials, and a variety of civil matters pertaining to waste and abuse of U.S. taxpayer dollars.
+To accomplish its mission, SIGAR had full federal law enforcement authority through its enabling legislation as defined by the National Defense Authorization Act of 2008.
+SIGAR's Special Agents investigated crimes involving federal procurement fraud, contract fraud, theft, corruption, bribery of government employees and public officials, and a variety of civil matters pertaining to waste and abuse of U.S. taxpayer dollars.